Great Ocean Road Trip • Freedom Destinations

 Adelaide

-There is plenty of time to explore the Barossa Valley.
-There are many famous wineries to visit including, Yalumba, Orlando and Penfolds, as well as many boutique wineries to discover.
-Some wineries are still run by members of the same families that established them last century.
-You can also experience an array of gourmet food products and local delicacies.
-This afternoon travel south through Gawler to Adelaide, the capital of South Australia and known in Australia as the City of Churches.
+Enjoy time to explore the Barossa Valley this morning.
+There are many famous wineries to visit, including, Yalumba, Orlando and Penfolds, plus many boutique ones to discover.
+Some wineries are still run by members of the same families that established them last century and many offer cellar door tasting, as well as gourmet food products and local delicacies, for which the region is famous.

 Adelaide, South Australia

-Your Self Drive Includes:
+This Self Drive Includes

-4 nights’ accommodation
+4 nights accommodation

 Flights & More